Conferences + Intensives

 By 2025, 75% of the workforce will be Millennials.
 Younger nonprofit board and committee members add vital diversity to nonprofit boards.
 They bring different perspectives, ask fresh questions, and provide new skillsets.
 Yet, according to BoardSource, younger leaders are often underrepresented on nonprofit boards.
 Emerging Leaders is focused on reversing that trend.

-The deadline to apply as a potential nonprofit match for the 2018 class has passed.
-To inquire about participation in 2019, please email Molly O’Connell at firstname.lastname@example.org.
+To inquire about getting involved in 2019, please email Molly O’Connell at firstname.lastname@example.org.

 Emerging Leaders launched in 2010 as Young Emerging Leaders and was seed-funded by Norton Insurance and Financial with WEX sponsorship.
 The Emerging Leaders program has now matched more than 200 young professionals with more than 100 community organizations in Maine.
-After eight years with Lift360, the Emerging Leaders Program has moved to MANP beginning in 2018.
+After eight years with Lift360, the Emerging Leaders Program moved to MANP beginning in 2018.
 Current partners include Rippleffect and Portland Symphony Orchestra.